skynetapp/Lytepole-Analytics/Analytics view flow.md

 #### Step 6:

 - Function **showYeardataView** from controller page and redirected to action page which is used to show the shared and posted job graph form.
+- Input parameters will be post data, shared data.
 - From action page, function **showYeardataView** will be redirected to AnalyticsView.php to display the tpl page.
 - The display tpl page will be **AnalyticsForm4.tpl** which will be in views folder.